krenalis/krenalis/telemetry/README.md

 ## Abstract

-The following sections indicate how to **install** and **run** the three components necessary to enable telemetry in Chichi, that are:
+The following sections indicate how to **install** and **run** the three components necessary to enable telemetry in Meergo, that are:

 * the **OpenTelemetry Collector**
 * **Jaeger**